2022 Property Assessment Notice

 - change in the classification or tax liability of the property.

 In 2016, we mailed a Property Assessment Notice to every property owner in the province – assessing more than five million properties in Ontario.
-Your 2016 Notice reflects the assessed value and classification of your property as of January 1, 2016 and this will be used as the basis for calculating your 2022 property taxes.
+Your 2016 Notice reflects the assessed value and classification of your property as of January 1, 2016 and this will be used as the basis for calculating your 2022 and 2023 property taxes.

 The valuation date, established by the Ontario government, is a fixed day to which all properties are valued.
 In simple terms, the value is the price your property might reasonably have sold for in its current state and condition on January 1, 2016.

 What do I do with my Property Assessment Notice?

 Your Property Assessment Notice has important information for you as a property owner.
 Please review it and file it away for your records.
 No action is required unless you have questions about your assessment.